Rosemary & Thyme: Series 3 (2005-07)

-Finale
+Cancellation

 On 12 May 2006, ITV announced that the show was to be axed as part of a major refresh in ITV1's programming.
-The final two episodes of series three ("Racquet Espanol" and "Enter Two Gardeners") were not aired with the rest of the series during 2005-06.
+The final two episodes of series three ("Racquet Espanol" and "Enter Two Gardeners") were not aired with the rest of the series during 2005–06.
 They were eventually broadcast in late July and early August 2007.

-Because of the outdoor nature of the show and the brevity of the British summer, it became the practice to set two episodes of each series in overseas locations.
-Two stories were already ready for shooting in Portugal when changes in production personnel caused delays.
-By the time that shooting was rescheduled, some actors were otherwise committed, and the ITV Network Centre was left with no option but to cancel filming for a fourth series.

 Novels

 Three novelisations, credited to series creator Brian Eastman and ghostwritten by crime writer Rebecca Tope, were published in Britain by Allison and Busby and in Australia by Hardie Grant Books: